eiConsole Bundle Upgrade

 The most common is updating through PilotFish Interface Exchange.
 Note, that every bundle version at PilotFish Interface Exchange is a separate bundle.
-So, if you want to sownload bundle version 1.1 instead of 1.0, you can’t just click some Update button, you should download bundle 1.1 as an other new bundle.
+So, if you want to download bundle version 1.1 instead of 1.0, you can’t just click some Update button, you should download bundle 1.1 as another new bundle.

 PilotFish Interface Exchange